 The Providing Urgent Maternal Protections of Nursing Mothers Act (PUMP Act) requires an employee to notify the district if they believe the district is out of compliance in providing breaks for a nursing mother.
 The employee must give the district 10 days to come into compliance before making any claim of liability against the district.
-An employee with concerns should contact Todd Newberry, Superintendent, 806-667-3585.
+An employee with concerns should contact the superintendent.